#Schema Customization

 After regenerating the API code using go generate ./...

-will be gone and your field will be renamed.
+, the compile errors will be gone and your field will be renamed.

-Scenario 2: Merged ID
+#Scenario 2: Merged ID

 Another scenario might be that you have unique ID, but only within each data provider.
 The steps are similar to the first scenario.